danirus/django-comments-xtd/docs/tutorial.rst

 This behaviour is disabled for authenticated users, and can be disabled for anonymous users too by simply setting :setting:`COMMENTS_XTD_CONFIRM_MAIL` to ``False``.

-Now let's append the following entry to the settings module to help obfuscating the comment before it is sent for confirmation:
+Now let's append the following entries to the tutorial settings module:

    .. code-block:: python

+       #  To help obfuscating comments before they are sent for confirmation.
        COMMENTS_XTD_SALT = (b"Timendi causa est nescire. "
                             b"Aequam memento rebus in arduis servare mentem.")

+       # Source mail address used for notifications.
+       COMMENTS_XTD_FROM_EMAIL = "noreply@example.com"

+       # Contact mail address to show in messages.
+       COMMENTS_XTD_CONTACT_EMAIL = "helpdesk@example.com"

 Comments tags